 And it starts this Wednesday, in Fenwick’s Improved Venomous Worms, at Thrilling Tales of the Downight Unusual.

-Filed under Slaves of the Switchboard of Doom, Thrilling Tales of the Downright Unusual, Works in Progress
+and was filed under Thrilling Tales of the Downright Unusual, Works in Progress

 If you were following along a couple of months ago, you probably know that at that time I was working on the dust jacket art for my book Slaves of the Switchboard of Doom.